Women's mixed martial arts: Milestones

 First female MMA fight in United States held on March 28, 1997 by the International Fighting Championships between Becky Levi and Betty Fagan.

 Strikeforce became the first major promotion in the United States to have held a female fight as the main event on August 15, 2009.
 The fight between Gina Carano and Cristiane Santos, known professionally as Cris Cyborg, attracted 856,000 viewers.
 Santos made history with her victory over Carano as she became the first Strikeforce Women's 145 lb Champion.

 Invicta Fighting Championships in early 2012 became one of the first major women's pro mma organisations.

-Ronda Rousey became the first woman fighter signed to the UFC on November 2012, and was promoted to the division's bantamweight champion.
+Ronda Rousey became the first woman fighter signed to the UFC in November 2012, and was promoted to the division's bantamweight champion.
 She successfully defended her title in the first UFC women's fight against Liz Carmouche at UFC 157.

 Miesha Tate and Cat Zingano fought at the Ultimate Fighter 17 Finale on April 13.

 On December 11, 2013 the UFC picked up the contracts of 11 female fighters to fill up their 115-pound division.
 The Strawweights took part in the 20th season of The Ultimate Fighter, the season winner will be the first UFC women's strawweight champion.
 Some of the fighters include Felice Herrig, Claudia Gadelha, Tecia Torres, Bec Hyatt, Joanne Calderwood, and even Invicta FC's Strawweight Champion Carla Esparza and many more.

 Carla Esparza became the first UFC strawweight champion after defeating Rose Namajunas at The Ultimate Fighter: A Champion Will Be Crowned finale.

 Esparza lost her title to Joanna Jędrzejczyk at UFC 185.

-The most Important Moments in the MMA

-There are many important moments that occurred with women's MMA.
-One of those moments was when Bellator added Women's tournaments, and this was important because it gave a place for top fighters in the smaller weight division to be broadcast.
-Another moment was when Ronda Rousey won the title because of the impact she had on many other women looking to be involved in this sport.
-Another very important fight was when Gina Carano fought Cris Cyborg since it was the first big women's MMA fight and the first time an MMA card was headlined by a women's fight.
-The implementation of Invicta FC was a very significant time period because female fighters had a place to call home and were able to fight on a consistent basis in their own weight class.
-One last important moment was when Primetime became the first mixed martial arts card to be broadcast on national television.